Schoolgirl Uniform Fetish

 - Early 1900s: Havelock Ellis, in his Studies in the Psychology of Sex, treated the symbolic and aesthetic dimensions of dress, framing clothing arousal as part of normal erotic life rather than pure pathology.

 - 2013–2022: Contemporary frameworks, the DSM-5-TR and ICD-11, classify a clothing-focused interest as a disorder only when it is recurrent, intense, and causes distress, impairment, or harm.
-A consensual adult costume preference does not meet that bar, so it is treated as sexual fetishism of the benign, non-disordered kind.
+A consensual adult costume preference does not meet that bar, so it is treated as ordinary sexual fetishism of the benign, non-disordered kind.

 Cultural & subcultural evolution